LeonisX/yoda-stories-translation-tool/documents/demo.md

     disable-action
 ```

-Also in Action 5 the `remove-tile` command is inserted after `place-tile` and not before it.
+Also in Action 5 the `remove-tile` command inserted after `place-tile` and not before it.
 This will not affect the gameplay, but it clearly makes it clear that the demo version
-was corrected in parallel with the commercial implementation.
+corrected in parallel with the commercial implementation.

 izx4._unnamed2: 1 -> 0

-На самом деле поле `izx4._unnamed2` мне не даёт покоя.
+_In fact, the `izx4._unnamed2` field is haunting me.
-Можно допустить, что оно не используется,
+It can be assumed that it is not used,
-Но может быть и так, что это значение каким-то образом используется при генерации карты, или где-то ещё.
+But it may also be that this value is somehow used when generating a map, or somewhere else._

 **Zone 152**:

 ![](images/zones/demo/152.png)

-Изменён монолог медицинского дроида.
+Changed medical droid monologue.

 `Greetings, sir!
 Welcome to our DEMO.
 If you need my services, please don't hesitate to visit."`